According to Tibetan traditions, the gugul has the property of calming the environment, cleansing it of negative forces and removing obstacles.

 Gugul or Indian myrrh tree

-According to Tibetan traditions, the gugul has the property of calming the environment, cleansing it of negative forces and removing obstacles.
+According to Tibetan traditions, the gugul has the property of calming the environment, cleansing it of negative forces, and removing obstacles.
 It is used in Tibetan healing and obstacle-removing rituals.
-Traditional texts describe that one true Tibetan drink, or ngakpa, must always carry three obstacle-carrying things with it – a phura or ritual knife, mustard seeds and a gugul.
+Traditional texts describe that one true Tibetan Yogi, or ngakpa, must always carry three obstacle-carrying things with it – a phurba or ritual knife, mustard seeds, and a gugul.

 Experiments have shown that Indian myrrh extract stimulates thyroid function and may alleviate hypothyroidism

 How to use :

 Place a small amount of gugul on a charcoal disc (eg hookah charcoal) on a heat-resistant base and light it with a lighter or a long-lasting match.
 Allow the incense to smoke on the base or move around the rooms to be cleaned or around objects and people.

 Attention!
 Observe fire safety precautions when burning incense.

 Burn or place on a pile of incandescent incense powder (eg Drib Sang).

 Gugul is good to use during spiritual practices.
 Also, time to clean the objects of negative phenomena by walking through the smoking areas through different areas, corners of the rooms and let the smoke spread around and inside the objects to be cleaned (eg in the case of cabinets).